RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

   "lazy":
   A boolean indicating whether any new functions will be constructed lazily (True) or eagerly (False).
   "engine":
-  The name of the default compute integration to run all functions against.
+  The name of the default compute resource to run all functions against.
   This can still be overriden by the `engine` argument in `client.publish_flow()` or on the @op spec.
 To set this to run against the Aqueduct engine, use "aqueduct" (case-insensitive).